DataBiosphere/terra-ui/CONTRIBUTING.md

     * Making sure we understand the problem as a whole, pushing back and getting clarification when it is not clearly understood

 3. Don't be afraid to upset the status quo
+    * **Is something hard to understand?
+Can it be done better?
+Do it!** This keeps tech debt down, the code base simple, easy to understand and work with.
     * Accepted or industry standard approaches have value and get us close to where we want to be, rethinking problems from first principles can spur innovation and deliver better results
     * The world around us is constantly changing and new solutions can present themselves when rethinking a problem
     * We accept this within our own codebase as well.
 If the rationale for doing something no longer holds, be willing to change it.
 "That is how we have always done it" is not a good rationale
-    * **Is something hard to understand?
-Can it be done better?
-Do it!** This keeps tech debt down, the code base simple, easy to understand and work with.
-    * Fix issues that can benefit everyone working on the codebase

 4. Be willing to give and receive feedback
     * Being able to give and receive feedback is an excellent way to improve your skills as an individual and support the project